jetbrains-academy/javascript-course/Variables/More about variables/task.md

 ```

 ### Good to know
 In older programs, you may encounter the use of `var` instead of `let`.
-This is a somewhat “outdated” style nowadays.
+This is a somewhat outdated style nowadays.
 Although there is a small difference between `let` and `var`, it doesn't matter to us yet.
 ```
 var message = 'Hello!';
 ```
-The main thing to remember is to use let to declare variables.
-If you're still very interested in digging deeper into the difference, read [here](https://javascript.info/var).
+The main thing to remember is to use `let` to declare variables.
+If you're very interested in digging deeper into the difference, read [here](https://javascript.info/var).

 ### Task
-Declare a variable named `deliveryAddress` and assign it the value of the variable named `harryAddress`
+Declare a variable named `deliveryAddress` and assign it the value of the variable `harryAddress`.